 Patrol Sergeants' sign-ups shall be conducted on a six (6) month basis.
-Signups shall occur in February and August, and will be implemented on a Monday in March and September respectively, which coincides with the start of a pay period.
+Sign-ups shall occur in February and August, and will be implemented on a Monday in March and September respectively, which coincides with the start of a pay period.
 Sergeants shall sign into the posted positions by order of their respective seniority.
 Sign-up schedules shall be posted for the two (2) week period prior to sign up.
 The shift implementation will occur approximately two (2) weeks following the sign-up.
 If the Chief of Police deems it necessary for the best interest of the Police Department, individual shift selection to the graveyard shift may be restricted.
-The District shall maintain at least fifty percent (50%) of the patrol sergeants' work shifts on the 4-10 Plan.
-The remaining shifts will be on the 3-12.5 plan defined in Section 52 of this Agreement.
 No patrol shifts will be on the 5-8 plan.